Philip Beaver: Colonisation efforts

-Beaver returned to a more active form of service in 1791 when he participated in a colonization scheme intended to resettle Black former slaves from the Americas on the island of Bulama off the coast of Portuguese Guinea.
+Beaver returned to a more active form of service in 1791 when he participated in a colonization scheme intended to resettle Black former slaves from the Americas with Richard Hancorn, commander of HMS Calypso, on the island of Bulama off the coast of Portuguese Guinea.
 He departed England on 14 April 1792, but the affair quickly ran into difficulties.
 The settlers were described as idle and dissipated.
 Beaver was in command of the Hankey, a small ship with sixty-five men, twenty-four women, and thirty-one children, mostly seasick and all useless.
 Even after their arrival, discipline was non-existent, and the directors of the project quickly lost heart and returned to England.
 Beaver was left in command and spent the next eighteen months attempting to make the settlement a success.
 Even with the failure of the colonization project, he is considered the founder and first administrator of British Guinea.
-Most of the colonists died and the remainder abandoned the colony in November 1793 and made their way to Settler Town in what later became the Colony of Sierra Leone.
+Most of the colonists died, including Hancorn, and the remainder abandoned the colony in November 1793 and made their way to Settler Town in what later became the Colony of Sierra Leone.
 Beaver left too, and obtained passage back to England, arriving at Plymouth on 17 May 1794.
 He was later to publish an account of his experiences, entitled African Memoranda in 1805, which contained his thoughts, which were anti-slavery in nature.